-Another of the presenter’s greatest gift is the use of the pause.
 Unfortunately many speakers find that a moment of silence feels like an eternity to them in their mind.
-The reality is that most of us speak much faster than our audiences can listen and they want little more from us than to slow down and to pause briefly every now and then.
+The reality is that most of us speak much faster than our audiences can listen.
+They want little more from us than to slow down and to pause briefly every now and then.

 8. Know it in 90